Mycomembranes/Trouter-for-Agent-Command/README.md

 Trouter is a terminal-first agent command center for routing work, tracking session health, and monitoring multi-agent activity from one place.

-The design target is the workflow Andrej Karpathy described: a full-screen control surface for active coding agents instead of a loose collection of tmux panes.

 ## What works